Frequently Asked Questions (FAQs)

 All images are copyright of Carolyn Murphy and should not be used without permission.

 Images on the website are low resolution in order for file sizes to be small and for website pages to open quickly.
 They are not print quality images.
 If you would like to use any images, please seek permission.
-If you require high resolution print quality images, for media or other purposes, please me.
+If you require high resolution print quality images, for media or other purposes, please contact me directly.

 How can I learn more about printmaking?